guptakaran11/grasskode-website/content/post/rant/greentravel.md

 There is no possible math I can do for this.
 So I leave it on you to think upon what difference can be made.

-[TODO]
+The current estimate for US stands at 1.6 straws per person per day.
+That's almost _600_ straws per person annually.

-### Plastic and Single Use Cups
+### Single Use Cups

 **Problem**

-There can be a debate whether plastic glasses are recyclable or not but like I mentioned again that is not a problem you and I can solve.
+There can be a debate whether plastic cups are recyclable or not but like I mentioned again that is not a problem you and I can solve.
 We cannot expect the restaurant we are buying a cup of coffee from to manage their waste in the interest of the planet!
 And it is not just the plastic cups that are a problem.
 Single use paper cups contain a small amount of plastic which makes the composting and recycling of these cups difficult.

 **Alternatives**

 * Get coffee mugs for your daily dose of caffine.
 Many cafes in US actually give you a discount if you hand over your own mugs to them!
 They look very cool too and shows you care for important things in life.
 [Here](https://www.amazon.in/s?k=insulated+coffee+travel+mug&crid=3SB9Y9JUVW7MS&sprefix=insulated+coffee%2Caps%2C402&ref=nb_sb_ss_i_5_16) are a few options for the same online.
 A lot of coffee shops also sell these insulated mugs so if you are a brand freak you can even get a mug to support the brand!

-* Bamboo glasses, we got ours from Ziro Music Festival and it works wonders!
+* Bamboo cups, we got ours from Ziro Music Festival and it works wonders!
 A bunch of these can be used in a house party as well.

 <div class="postimg vertimg">
   <a href="https://live.staticflickr.com/65535/48310789447_0ed4d48ba9_c_c.jpg" data-toggle="lightbox">